zjaime24601/IPLocations/README.md

     - Could use wiremock or a stub HttpMessageHandler in the integration tests instead of stubbing the IFreeApiClient.
     - Could have some unit tests around the DI setup to test different configurations.
 Though since there isn't much complex logic in the DI setup these tests aren't sorely missed.
 - Caching could do with some different configuration in cases where the external api fails and falls back to our persisted values.
 These values should be cached for less time (if at all).
+    - Could also do with using a distributed cache to minimize duplicate calls from replicas needlessly increasing the external rate limit.

 ## To Run
 The simplest way to run is to execute the below: